In primary school, my teacher would always ask our class this one question,

-I wanted to become a teacher or fashion designer at least when I first discovered about jobs.
+I wanted to become a teacher or fashion designer at least when I first discovered about careers.

-The reason I wanted to be a teacher
+Why did I want to be a teacher?

-The way they tell off kids who were naughty, how they instructed on how to do these worksheets, storytelling and help kids in their education really got to me.
+The way they tell off kids who were naughty, how they instructed on how to do these worksheets, storytelling and help kids in their education.

 So I asked my mum to buy me a whiteboard along with some whiteboard markers and a whiteboard eraser.

 My dad helped hung the whiteboard in the kitchen.

 By then, I pretended to be a teacher in front of my “invisible classroom” (where no one can judge or look at me strangely).

 Later on, my mum bought me print A4 paper and I pretended that they were worksheets for kids to write on.